Cherry AG: Products

 Among Cherry's widely known products are its line of MX and ML key switches, including red, blue, and brown switches, that have been used in industrial electronics and point of sale environments since their inception in the 1980s, and more recently (~2008) by numerous manufacturers of consumer PC keyboards.

 At CES 2017, the company announced an update of its "classic" G80-3000 keyboard, with a noise reduction.
 The Verge said that the new version "fixed a fatal flaw" with the company's mechanical keyboards – their clicking keyboard noises.
 According to TechCrunch, Cherry "has long been the de facto standard for mechanical keyboard switches."
-Three years later, the company launches it first "fully mechanical switch" intended for the "value market," or lower cost keyboards.
+Three years later, the company launched its first "fully mechanical switch" intended for the "value market," or lower cost keyboards called Cherry Viola.

 Currently, Cherry makes the following products: